MateuszKomasara/MateuszKomasara/README.md

-Hi 👋 My name is Mateusz,
+<h1 align="center">Hi 👋 My name is Mateusz,</h1>

-A Full-Stack Developer from Ontario, Canada.
+<h3 align="center">A Full-Stack Developer from Ontario, Canada.</h3>

-   As a software engineer, I build full stack web applications for my clients.
+  <p align="center"> As a software engineer, I build full stack web applications for my clients.
 I have always had a keen interest in problem solving using technology,creating products and optimal solutions to aforementioned problems.
 I have many interests and spent over a decade living and travelling overseas.
-This life experience working in a variety of jobs and interacting with a plethora of cultures and personalities has given me an edge in my ability to think outside of the box and to have a greater degree of reference.
+This life experience working in a variety of jobs and interacting with a plethora of cultures and personalities has given me an edge in my ability to think outside of the box and to have a greater degree of reference.</p>

 ### Skills